Jzukas125/Obsidian-Notes/CyberSecruity/TryHackMe/SOC Level 1/NetworkMiner.md

 	NetworkMiner version after version 2 can handle parameters in a more extensive form.

 Cleartext Processing
 	NetworkMiner versions up to version 1.6 can handle cleartext data.
 This option provides all extracted cleartext data in a single tab; it is beneficial to investigate cleartext data about the traffic data.
-However, it
+However, it is impossible to match the cleartext data and packets.